bcoles/kasld/CONTRIBUTING.md

 process identity via the environment gatherer — the component is `files`: the abstraction holds the branch, not the component.

+`status` is optional, since most components are not gated, but a component that declares it must also call `kasld_skip_experimental("<name>")` at the top of `main()` and return what it hands back — the orchestrator will not schedule the component without `-x`, and that call is what refuses a direct invocation, which has no orchestrator to ask. `tests/check-live-probes` pairs the two.
+Its value is held to the list above all the same.
+The gate reads the key by presence, so a misspelling still holds the component back — what it breaks is every reader of the value: the JSON publishes it, this table documents it, and the sample readouts are checked against a count of the literal declaration.

 Each component should also include structured comment blocks in its file header documenting the leak primitive and mitigations: